 Being in the military is a full-time job, 24 hours a day, 7 days a week, 365 days a year.
 But that doesn’t mean you should let that get in the way of your dreams of achieving an education.
 Even deployments don’t have to stop your education because many schools offer online classes and many deployed locations now feature educational centers where you can take proctored exams or even take placement exams to test out of college courses.

-Let me share with you how I was able to complete my Bachelor’s Degree while on active duty by taking full-time classes, both in residence and while deployed to the Middle East.
+Let me share with you how I completed my Bachelor’s Degree while on active duty by taking full-time classes, both in residence and while deployed to the Middle East.
 And no, I didn’t have a cushy office job.
-I worked as a C-130 mechanic on the flight line, often working 9-12 hour days at home station, and 13-14 hour days while deployed.
+I worked as a C-130 mechanic on the flight line, often working 9-12 hour days at home station and 13-14 hour days while deployed.

 Be flexible with your educational options

 Each school is different and may or may not understand how the military operates.
 Ideally, you will want to find a school that offers night classes, online learning, or non-traditional course schedules so you can attend regularly.

 It also helps to attend classes at a military-friendly university.
 You may have to compromise with your choice of schools or your degree plan if you want to attend classes while on active duty, but depending on your career goals, it may be worth the compromise.

 It’s important to know how you will pay for classes.
 Hopefully, you will be able to participate in your service’s Tuition Assistance Program.
 This is how I paid for my college degree.
 Keep in mind that the amount of Tuition Assistance hasn’t kept pace with the increased costs of college tuition, so you may have to figure out how to pay the balance.
 It may be possible to do this through a combination of scholarships, grants, additional tuition assistance from the school, or by using your Montgomery GI Bill to pay for the difference,* or paying out of pocket.